 High blood pressure takes a high toll, affecting nearly every organ in the body.
-Across America, one in three people has high blood pressure.
-The number is even higher among African-Americans, where nearly 40 percent of adults have high blood pressure.
+Across America almost half of adults (47%) have high blood pressure, and that number is more than half (56%) for Black adults.

-We often call high blood pressure The Silent Killer, because often there are no symptoms.
-The only way to know your blood pressure is to get it checked.
+High blood pressure is also known as The Silent Killer, because often there are no symptoms.
+The only way to know your blood pressure – high, normal or low – is to get it checked.

 Know your numbers and risks